Nam Yang Brighton

 Master Tan Kew Leong

-Nam Yang Martial Arts Association was founded in the Geylang district of Singapore in 1954 by legendary Shaolin Master Ang Lian Huat who left China as the Communist army approached.
-The Communists suppressed traditional Chinese practices such as Shaolin Kung Fu, Chi Kung, Feng Shui, Buddhism and Taoism and Master Ang left in order that the teachings be preserved.
+Nam Yang Martial Arts Association was founded in the Geylang district of Singapore in 1954 by legendary Shaolin Master Ang Lian Huat who left China as the communist army approached.
+The communists suppressed traditional Chinese practices such as Shaolin Kung Fu, Chi Kung, Feng Shui, Buddhism and Taoism and Master Ang left in order that the teachings be preserved.

 Master Ang was born on the island of Quemoy off the coast of Fukien Province, China.
 He had learned several of the Fukienese (Hokien) martial arts including:

-the Fukienese White Crane Martial Art (‘Eng Chun Pei Ho’)
+Fukienese White Crane Martial Art (‘Eng Chun Pei Ho’)

-the Tiger Art (‘Tai Chor’)
+Tiger Art (‘Tai Chor’)

-the Monkey Art
+Monkey Art

-the Shaolin weapons systems
+Shaolin weapons systems

-the Sun and Frost White Crane Soft Art (‘Shuang Yang Pei Ho Rou Roen Chien’)
+Sun and Frost White Crane Soft Art (‘Shuang Yang Pei Ho Rou Roen Chien’).
+He also learned Chi Kung (Qigong) and external medicine.

 53853896_2372431232768014_4425043344086794240_oMaster Ang continued to practice the arts which he had learned in China until his passing in 1984.
 It was these arts which he passed to his students after founding the association.
 He most favoured the White Crane Art, teaching a form which was combined with the strength of the Tiger Art, to which he referred to as the ‘Tiger-Crane Combination’.